thakkarp/machine-learning-for-taggging-graphic-designs/SETUP.md

   - *training*
   - *validation*
   - *output*
-- Navigate into the training folder select:
+- Navigate into the training folder and select:

         Upload
   - Find the **train.rec** file and wait until it uploads